jadecobra/python_tdd_exercises/source/classes/test_classes.rst

 * classes can be defined

-  - with parentheses stating what object_ the class inherits from
+  - with parentheses stating what :ref:`object<classes>` the class inherits from
-  - with parentheses without stating what object_ the class inherits from
+  - with parentheses without stating what :ref:`object<classes>` the class inherits from
   - without parentheses
   - `pass <https://docs.python.org/3/reference/lexical_analysis.html#keywords>`_ is a placeholder

-* classes by default inherit from the object_ class, because in each of the tests, whether the parent is stated or not, each class I defined is an ``instance`` of an object_
+* classes by default inherit from the :ref:`object<classes>` class, because in each of the tests, whether the parent is stated or not, each class I defined is an ``instance`` of an :ref:`object<classes>`

 .. admonition:: Zen of Python (:PEP:`20`)

-  I prefer to use the explicit form of class definitions with the parent object_ in parentheses, from the `Zen of Python`:
+  I prefer to use the explicit form of class definitions with the parent :ref:`object<classes>` in parentheses, from the `Zen of Python`:
   ``Explicit is better than implicit``

 Would you like to :doc:`test_classes_attributes_methods`?